• Skip to primary navigation

 This is a vertical image of a stack of five chocolate quinoa crisps piled on a white counter.
 More crisps are to the side of the stack and blurred in the background.

-If you like chocolate crunch bars, these healthy Chocolate Quinoa Crisps will be your new best friend!
+If you like chocolate crunch bars, these Chocolate Quinoa Crisps will be your new best friend!
 They’re vegan, no bake, and SO FUN to eat!

 Chocolate quinoa crisps are the kind of recipe that once you see how easy they are and how delicious they are, they’ll be on repeat every week.